habomane/library-system/library-system-backend/README.md

 <b>{api}/request</b>

 This endpoint allows users to retrieve all the existing requests for books.
-A successful request will have a status of <strong>200.</strong>
+Users can query for either the receiver and/or the requester by providing the values within the uri.
+A successful request will return a HTTP status of <strong>200.</strong>

 ```
 // EXAMPLE RESPONSE
 [
     {
         "requestId": "66cb2ec46fab8a2ccc770aa3",
-        "requestingOwnerUUID": "Example Requester",
+        "requestingUUID": "Example Requester",
-        "recievingOwnerUUID": "Example Reciever",
+        "receivingUUID": "Example Reciever",
         "status": "APPROVED"
     },
     {
         "requestId": "66cb2eff6fab8a2ccc770aa4",
-        "requestingOwnerUUID": "Example Requester 1",
+        "requestingUUID": "Example Requester 1",
-        "recievingOwnerUUID": "Example Reciever 1",
+        "receivingUUID": "Example Reciever 1",
         "status": "PENDING"
     }
 ]